 In this case, mental representations could be used to establish truths about the world without having to alter the world.
-However, the notion of isomorphism is also deeply connected to the ability of the brain to usefully interact with the world.
-Conant and Ashby (1970) show that if a system X (e.g. the brain) wishes to control the dynamics of another system Y (e.g. the world), and X does so well (in a precise, information-theoretic sense), then X must have an isomorphism of Y (see Scholten, 2010).
-This theorem developed out of cybernetics and control theory and is not well-known in cognitive science and neuroscience.
-Yet, the authors recognized its relevance, noting that the theorem "has the interesting corollary that the living brain, so far as it is to be successful and efficient as a regulator for survival, must proceed, in learning, by the formation of a model (or models) of its environment."
-The centrality of isomorphism in mental representation fits well with CRS since both emphasize that what matters is the relationship between internal states, not the specific objects used in the representation.
+The notion of isomorphism is also deeply connected to the ability of the brain to usefully interact with the world.
+Conant and Ashby (1970) show that if a system X (e.g. the brain) wishes to control the dynamics of another system Y (e.g. the world), and X does so well (in a precise, information-theoretic sense), then X must have an isomorphism of Y (see Scholten 2010, 2011).
+This result developed out of cybernetics and control theory and is not well-known in cognitive science and neuroscience.
+Yet, the authors recognized its relevance, noting that the result "has the interesting corollary that the living brain, so far as it is to be successful and efficient as a regulator for survival, must proceed, in learning, by the formation of a model (or models) of its environment."

-But what is mysterious about the brain is that we are able to encode a staggering array of different isomorphisms-from language, to social reasoning, physics, logical deduction, artistic expression, causal understanding, meta-cognition.
-Such breadth suggests that our conceptual system can support essentially any computation or construct any isomorphism.
-Moreover, essentially none of this knowledge could possibly be innate because it is so clearly driven by the right set of experiences.
-Yet, the question of how systems might encode, process, and learn isomorphisms-and CRS systems-in general has barely been addressed in cognitive science.
+What is mysterious about the brain, though, is that we are able to encode a staggering array of different isomorphisms-from language, to social reasoning, physics, logical deduction, artistic expression, causal understanding, meta-cognition, etc. Such breadth suggests that our conceptual system can support essentially any computation or construct any isomorphism.
+Moreover, little of this knowledge could possibly be innate because it is so clearly driven by the right set of experiences.
+Yet, the question of how systems might encode, process, and learn isomorphisms in general has barely been addressed in cognitive science.
 Indeed, work on the LOT has typically made ad-hoc choices about what primitives should be considered in hypotheses in any given context, thus failing to provide a demonstrably generalized theory of learning that takes the breadth of human cognition seriously.
 The representational system below develops a universal framework for isomorphism, a mental system in which we can construct, in principle, a representation of anything else.
 Unsurprisingly, the existence of such a formalism is closely connected to the existence of universal computation.

-1.4 The general theory
+1.4 The General Theory

 We are now ready to put together some pieces.
-The overall setup is illustrated in Figure 1.
+The overall setup is illustrated in Fig. 1.
 We assume that learners observe a structure in the world.
 In this case, the learner sees the circular structure of the seasons, where the successor (succ) of spring is summer, the successor of summer is fall, etc. Learners are assumed to have access to this relational information between tokens shown on the left.
-Their job is to internalize
+Their job is to internalize (mentally represent) each symbol and relation by mapping symbols